mobizt/Firebase-ESP-Client/README.md

  * TTGO T8 V1.8

- ## Unsupported Mobile network modem bridge
+ ## Unsupported AT command and Mobile Network modem Bridge

-The library access the internet through WiFi connection.
-The others UART/Serial bridge mobile network modem which work with AT commands and ESP8266 AT commands were unsupported.
+The library access to the Firebase server through the WiFi for the internet connection.
+The others UART/Serial mobile network modem bridge connection and AT commands were not supported.

 ## Features